-Known as the Valley of the Leopard, it is in South Luangwa that the legendary Norman Carr, our founding father, pioneered walking safaris and conservation-based tourism in Africa.
-Today, our award-winning Zambian guides, some trained by Norman himself, offer guests a warm welcome to one of the greatest wildlife sanctuaries in the world.
+Known as the Valley of the Leopard, it is in the South Luangwa that the legendary Norman Carr pioneered the walking safari and conservation-based tourism in Africa.
+Today, our award-winning Zambian guides, some who were trained by Norman himself, offer guests a wonderfully immersive experience in one of the most beautiful wildlife sanctuaries in the world.

 Smell the pot of coffee on the campfire at sunrise as you anticipate the day’s activities.
 At sundowners, sip a gin and tonic while being dazzled by plains game under a glowing red sky.
 Discover the difference between lion and leopard paws as you trace your finger over their prints in the soil.
 Admire a family of elephants or a herd of cape buffalo on a safari drive.
 Marvel at the richness of 450 bird species one minute and a pack of endangered wild dogs the next.

 Stretching out over 9,000 square kilometres and only an hour’s flight away from Lusaka or Lilongwe, this unfenced and unspoiled wilderness feels a world away from modern life.

 Norman Carr was a man ahead of his time.
 He was a bold innovator of the walking safari which initiated a far-reaching concept that was to pave the way for modern conservation and ecotourism.